 There is a lot of debate surrounding the use of salt and ice in coolers.
 Some people swear by it, while others think that it's nothing more than an old wives' tale.
 So, what's the truth?
 Does salt really make ice last longer?
-In this blog post, we'll take a look at the science behind salt and ice and find out if it really works!
+Well, you can buy salt on Amazon to find out for yourself, or keep reading to take a look at the science behind salt and ice and find out if it really works!

 One of the most important things to consider when using salt and ice is the type of cooler you're using.
 If you're using a cooler with a lot of air space, like a Styrofoam cooler, then salt will not make much of a difference.
 This is because the ice will melt faster in the larger volume of air.
 However, if you're using a cooler with less air space, like a Pelican Cooler with tightly packed ice, then salt can help to make the ice last longer.